Currently serving as Interim Executive Dean of the Long Island campus through 2019

 Our Honors Program trip in May 2017 went to Iceland and in March 2018, we went to Ireland.
 Our plan for 2019 is to travel to Greece, a well loved location for us philosophers.

-This summer I am looking forward to traveling to Greece with the SJC Honors studnets in May, co-teaching a course on “Oxford as text” for two weeks in July in Oxford, and finally co-leading a workshop and presenting at the AAPT conference at the end of July.
+This summer I travelled to Greece with the SJC Honors students in May, co-teaching a course on “Oxford as text” for two weeks in July in Oxford, and finally co-leading a workshop and presenting at the AAPT conference at the end of July.

 This was a busy summer.
 In addition to the June FRN conference on Beauty (see my blog posts regarding that) I attended the ICPIC Conference in Vancouver, Canada in late June, followed by the PLATO conference.
 I presented papers on Childhood through literature and a study of Ted Hughes’ What is Truth as a philosophical prompt text.